apache/incubator-kie-kogito-examples/serverless-workflow-greeting-quarkus/README.md

 Saludos desde JSON Workflow, John
 ```

-Similarly the service based on the YAML workflow definition can be access by sending a request to http://localhost:8080/yamlgreet'
+Similarly, the service based on the YAML workflow definition can be access by sending a request to http://localhost:8080/yamlgreet'
 using the same content:

 ```json